cookiemccormick/dark-and-stormy-js/README.md

 # Dark and Stormy

-This is a Rails application for cocktail recipes.
+This is a Rails with JavaScript application for cocktail recipes.

 ## Installation